georgeliu95/TensorRT/README.md

 	./docker/launch.sh --tag tensorrt-ubuntu18.04-cuda11.3 --gpus all
 	```
 	> NOTE:
-	1. Use the tag corresponding to the build container.
+	1. Use the `--tag` corresponding to build container generated in Step 1.
-	2. To run TensorRT programs in the build container, install [NVIDIA Container Toolkit](#prerequisites).
+	2. [NVIDIA Container Toolkit](#prerequisites) is required for GPU access (running TensorRT applications) inside the build container.
-	3. sudo password for Ubuntu containers is 'nvidia'.
+	3. `sudo` password for Ubuntu build containers is 'nvidia'.

 ## Building TensorRT-OSS
 * Generate Makefiles or VS project (Windows) and build.